SalesConnection/Caction-Support/docs/Job_Filter_by_Date_Range.md

        <img src="img/Job_Filter_by_Date_Range_Step_2.png" alt="Job Filter by date range 2">
     </p>

  3. After that, it will show this Calendar.
 You can select which month you want to view for.
-For example, if you want to view the job in April 2024, click "May" and you will be able to select a month.
+For example, if you want to view the job in January 2025, click "February" and you will be able to select a month.

     <p align="center">
       <img src="img/Job_Filter_by_Date_Range_Step_3.png" alt="Job Filter by date range 3">